Newcastle - Liverpool: How to watch, start time, stream, odds, prediction

 Team news

-Liverpool is again worried about Joel Matip after the center back suffered an adductor injury and left the draw with West Brom.
-He is a “major doubt” for Newcastle and joins Joe Gomez and Virgil van Dijk as injured Liverpool defenders.
-The Reds continue to wait on the fitness of midfielder Thiago Alcantara.
+Liverpool is without Joel Matip after the center back suffered an adductor injury and left the draw with West Brom.
+With Joe Gomez and Virgil van Dijk injured Liverpool, Nat Phillips starts for the Reds.
+Midfielder Thiago Alcantara returns to the bench.

 Newcastle’s woes are deep as stars Allan Saint-Maximin and Jamaal Lascelles deal with long-lingering effects of COVID-19.
 Ryan Fraser is also injured and goalkeeper Martin Dubravka is still working his way back to fitness.
 Paul Dummett and Jeff Hendrick were ill and missed the Man City loss.